Commissions and Fees

-These are very useful tools showing upcoming earnings reports, IPOs and financial events.
-While this information can be found through various sits online, it’s the convenience factor of having this information on a single mobile app.
+These are very useful tools showing upcoming earnings reports, IPOs, and financial events.
+While this information can be found through various sites online, it’s the convenience factor of having this information on a single mobile app.

 For users searching for fresh trade ideas, the screener/scanner tools are surprisingly intuitive and in-depth.
 Webull has pre-built scans like “Biggest Movers in Past 5-minutes” or “MA 5 Cross Over 10” available in addition to the ability to configure your own scans quickly and easily.
 Again, the scanner options are intuitively designed and self-explanatory, enabling both fundamental and/or technical analysis based filtering criteria.
 If you are trading stocks daily, these screeners will definitely come in handy.